4-Jaw Chucks

 Forming Non-cylindrical Objects

-Due to its inherent rotational nature, a lathe is ideal for turning radially symetrical shapes: cylinders, that is; so it sometimes surprises beginning lathe workers to discover that you can use a lathe to form cubes and other six-sided rectangular objects.
+Due to its inherent rotational nature, a lathe is ideal for turning radially symmetrical shapes: cylinders, that is; so it sometimes surprises beginning lathe workers to discover that you can use a lathe to form cubes and other six-sided rectangular objects.

 This is done through a sequence of facing operations using a 4-jaw chuck.
 The following photos show the transformation of a cylinder into a rectangular shape (technically, a rectangular parallelepiped).
-Once you grasp this potential of the lathe, it opens up a whole new class of things that you can make.

 No effort was made on this workpiece to protect the surface from being marred by the chuck jaws, so jaw marks are plainly visible on the finished surface.